Nabataean Aramaic: Decline

 From the period of its earliest attestation, Nabataean Aramaic is notable for the use of Arabic or Ancient North Arabian loanwords and grammar, reflecting strong contact with these languages.
 A first- or second-century AD Nabataean inscription from Ein Avdat even contains three lines of Arabic poetry, of debated meaning.
-From the 3rd century onwards, the Nabataean script was increasingly used to write the Arabic language.
+From the third century onwards, the Nabataean script was increasingly used to write the Arabic language.
 Prominent examples include the mixed Aramaic-Arabic epitaph of RQWŠ daughter of ʕBDMWNTW (JSNab 17) and the entirely Arabic Namara inscription.

-According to Cantineau, this marked the beginning of the end of the widespread use of Nabataean Aramaic, which came to be replaced by Arabic.
+According to Jean Cantineau, this marked the beginning of the end of the widespread use of Nabataean Aramaic, which came to be replaced by Arabic.
 During this process, "Nabataean seems to have emptied itself little by little of the Aramaic elements it had and to have successively replaced them with Arabic loans".
 This theory, while widely acknowledged, is contested.
-M. O'Connor argues that while Cantineau's theory may be historically true, his method of research to reach such conclusion is lacking, and may be misguided.
+Michael Patrick O'Connor has questioned alleged Arabic loanwords identified by Cantineau, stating that loanwords are largely restricted to technical terms.
+More recently, Aaron Butts has argued that the use of Aramaic in the tomb inscriptions of Hegra in the north of Saudi Arabia reflects imperfect learning by native speakers of a North Arabian language.

 Nabataean Aramaic continued to be written for several centuries during this rise of Arabic written in the Nabataean script.
 The longer texts from this period mainly concern a few funerary inscriptions from North Arabian oasis towns.
 Based on the high number of Hebrew-derived names these contain, they may have been commissioned by members of local Jewish communities.
 The latest Nabataean inscription found dates back to 356 AD.
-This was found in Mada'in Salih, in the north of what is now Saudi Arabia.
+This was found in Hegra.
 An even later graffito, dated to 455/6 AD and written in Nabataeo-Arabic characters, was discovered in 2004 at Jabal Umm Jadhayidh in north-western Saudi Arabia, but its Aramaic content is limited to stock formulas, the non-formulaic text being entirely Arabic.